Out-of-plane magnetic anisotropy in bulk ilmenite $\text{CoTiO}_3$: Theoretical Approach

 We first discuss the difference between the chemical and magnetic structures of bulk cobalt titanate.
 The compound CoTiO$_3$ is reported to have an ilmenite crystal structure with trigonal space group R3$^-$, which consists of alternating layers of corner sharing CoO$_6$ and TiO$_6$ octahedra, stacked along the $c$-axis in the hexagonal setting, as shown in Fig. \ref{fig:structure}(a)\cite{Newnham,DiracMagnons}.
 The experimental lattice parameters are $a$ = 5.48 $\text{\AA}$ and $\theta=55 \degree$ in the rhombohedral setting, and $a$ = $b$ = 5.06 $\text{\AA}$ and $c$ = 13.91 $\text{\AA}$ in the hexagonal setting.
 The Co, Ti and O atoms are located at the Wyckoff positions (0,0, 0.355), (0, 0, 0.146) and (0.316, 0.021, 0.246), respectively \cite{DUBROVIN2020157633}.

-The CoTiO$_3$ magnetic configuration is reported as ``G-type" antiferromagnetic ordering below the Néel temperature of 38 K \cite{Newnham,DiracMagnons,DUBROVIN2020157633,WATANABE1980,SCHOOFS}.
-This configuration consists of ferromagnetically coupled hexagonal $ab$-planes, antiferromagnetically coupled in the $c$-axis, as shown in Fig.\ref{fig:structure}b.
+The CoTiO$_3$ magnetic configuration is reported as ``G-type" antiferromagnetic ordering below the N\'{e}el temperature of 38 K \cite{Newnham,DiracMagnons,DUBROVIN2020157633,WATANABE1980,SCHOOFS}.
+This configuration consists of ferromagnetically coupled hexagonal $ab$-planes, antiferromagnetically coupled along the $c$-axis, as shown in Fig.\ref{fig:structure}b.
 It should be noted that in order to reproduce the periodicity of this magnetic cell in the spin-polarized formalism implemented in the {\it ab initio} codes, building a cell larger than the chemical rhombohedral or hexagonal cells is needed.

-Although the $c$-axis doubled hexagonal cell, which consists of 60 atoms, is a straightforward candidate for this, there is a primitive magnetic cell of just 20 atoms that still satisfies this periodicity\cite{Elliot}.
+Although the $c$-axis doubled hexagonal cell, which consists of 60 atoms, is a straightforward candidate, there is a primitive magnetic cell of just 20 atoms that still satisfies this periodicity\cite{Elliot}.
 It can be defined by means of the transformation

 where \textbf{a}, \textbf{b} and \textbf{c} are the hexagonal lattice vectors.
 We refer to this cell as the primitive magnetic cell, and unless stated otherwise, all the calculations in this paper are performed in this configuration.